-Those most at risk for getting measles are poorly nourished young children, especially those with insufficient vitamin A, or those whose immune systems have been weakened by HIV/AIDS or other diseases.1 Crowded living conditions can also put people at high risk of contracting measles, even in highly-vaccinated populations.2,3
+Persons most at risk for developing measles are poorly nourished young children, especially those with insufficient vitamin A, or those whose immune systems have been weakened by HIV/AIDS or other diseases.1 Crowded living conditions can also put people at high risk of contracting measles, even in highly-vaccinated populations.2 3

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Measles Table of Contents

 « Return to Vaccines & Diseases Table of Contents

 1 WHO Measles.
 May 9, 2019

 2 Biellik RJ, Clements CJ.
 Strategies for Minimizing Nosocomial Measles Transmission.
 Bulletin of the World Health Organization.
 Bull World Health Organ.
 1997; 75(4): 367–375.

 3 Markowitz LE, Preblud SR, Orenstein WA, et al. Patterns of Transmission in Measles Outbreaks in the United States, 1985-1986.
 N Engl J Med 1989; 320:75-81.

 4 Niewiesk S Maternal Antibodies: Clinical Significance, Mechanism of Interference with Immune Responses, and Possible Vaccination Strategies Front Immunol.
 2014; 5: 446.